asayler/aisforairship/content/posts/2024_spring_power_outage/index.md

 ![Electrical sub-panel with backup circuits](images/backup_subpanel.jpg)

 This is the sub-panel with our backed-up circuits.
-In normal operation, The backup circuits draw a baseline load of about 600W -- mainly from the fridge (~100W) and a slightly-abnormal amount of always-on home network and computer gear (~500W).
+In normal operation, the backup circuits draw a baseline load of about 600W -- mainly from the fridge (~100W) and a slightly-abnormal amount of always-on home network and computer gear (~500W).